<em>Trillium</em>: planting, cultivation, care and use

 Trillium grandiflorum – botanical illustration

-Name Trillium comes from ternary rhythm of their morphology: flowers with 3 petals and 3 sepals, 3 leaves, 6 stamens and 3 carpels.
+Name Trillium derives from ternary rhythm of their morphology: flowers with 3 petals and 3 sepals, 3 leaves, 6 stamens and 3 carpels.

-Foliage is most often dark green, sometimes tinged with blue or bronze, sometimes maculate, spotted or striate.
+Foliage is most often dark green, sometimes with blue or bronze tints, sometimes maculate, spotted or striate.
 Leaves are composed of 3 ovate leaflets.
-This foliage is deciduous and disappears by summer.
-On average, foliage is visible for about three months a year.
-If you fear losing sight of your Trillium over summer, mark the location with a label or small stake.
+Foliage is deciduous and disappears by summer.
+On average, expect to enjoy plant vegetation for around three months per year.
+If worried about losing Trillium during summer, mark location with a label or small stake.

 In April–May, Trillium flowers appear.
-Each Trillium flower comprises three petals and three sepals and emerges above the foliage.
-They are most often sessile (attached directly to the stem) but sometimes pedicellate.
-Flower colour varies greatly according to species and sometimes within a species: white in many cases (notably T. grandiflorum) but also red (T. erectum), brownish-red (T. cuneatum, T. sessile), yellow (T. luteum) or pink (T. rivale, T. undulatum).
-Trillium cernuum even bears flowers white with brown at the centre.
+Each Trillium flower is composed of three petals and three sepals and emerges above foliage.
+Flowers are most often sessile (attached directly to stem) but sometimes pedicellate.
+Flower colour varies greatly between species and sometimes within a single species: white in many cases (notably T. grandiflorum) but also red (T. erectum), reddish-brown (T. cuneatum, T. sessile), yellow (T. luteum) or pink (T. rivale, T. undulatum).
+Trillium cernuum even bears white flowers with brown at centre.
 Flower size ranges from 2 to 8 cm.

-Flowers of many species emit a scent.
-This can be pleasant but may also be very unpleasant: in that case it serves to attract flies that pollinate those species.
-Plants in genus Trillium are, however, self-fertile and you can therefore witness fruit formation even if only a single Trillium is present in your garden.
+Many species’ flowers emit a scent.
+Sometimes pleasant but sometimes very unpleasant: in that case scent serves to attract flies that pollinate those species.
+Plants in genus Trillium are however self-fertile and fruit formation can therefore be observed even if garden hosts only one Trillium.

-Trillium are beauties that take their time and it may be necessary to wait a year before first flowering is seen.
-Conversely, once established, Trillium are very regular and flower every year.
-Flower life is long, lasting 2 to 3 weeks.
+Trilliums are beauties that take time and one sometimes needs to wait a year before seeing first flowering.
+Conversely, once established, Trilliums are very regular and flower every year.
+Flower longevity is very long, from 2 to 3 weeks.

-Fruiting appears in summer as berries, turning red in autumn.
+Fruiting appears in summer as berries, reddening in autumn.

 trillium flowers